Where the Mississippi governor’s race stands right now.

 Credible contenders

-- Delbert Hosemann — Lieutenant governor with statewide name ID and money.
-He told a podcaster in May 2025 that he expects to run for governor, which makes him more than idle chatter even without a formal launch.
+- Delbert Hosemann — Lieutenant governor with statewide name ID, money, and institutional reach.
+He publicly said in 2025 that he expects to run for governor, and his April 2026 session-end messaging on teacher pay, Medicaid pressure, and PERS kept him looking like a real potential candidate rather than idle chatter.

 - Lynn Fitch — Attorney general with one of the strongest early fundraising positions in the field.
 She is still unannounced, but repeated field reporting treats her as a serious possible entrant.